 Izumo Iwai Shrine, the Yabusame shrine, in Moroyama town in the Iruma-gun of Saitama Prefecture.
-Please note that the yabusame event is not open to the public in 2022.
+Information for the Autumn Yabusame event included.
+In 2023, it will be open to the public, all things equal, for the first time in four years.

 Following on from yesterday’s post about the horse blessing temple, today a shrine known for its horse back archery!
 Moroyama Town is known as the yabusame town thanks to the yabusame that is performed at Izumo Iwai Shrine twice annually.
 Despite being a small rural town, yabusame is not all the town is famous for.
 It is also known for its Yuzu, roses and strawberries.
 Izumo Iwai Shrine is where the two annual yabusame shinto rituals are on each year.
 And have been for close to 1000 years.
 Moreover, the shrine is the oldest example of the historic shrine architecture remaining in Saitama today.

 Yabusame is the military art of discharging an arrow at a target while riding on a running horse.
 Reportedly, Yabusame was first practised by Samurai Warriors in the late Heian period until the end of the Kamakura period.
 Each year in both Autumn and Spring Moroyama town celebrates this ancient military art form.
 However, in both 2020 and 2021 they cancelled the Autumn Yabusame.
-But at the start of the 2022 year, they were actually planning to go ahead with the event in November and cancelled the spring yabusame event.
-Update November 1st 2022: ultimately they decided not to open the autumn event to the public either in Autumn 2022.
-Kawagoe will have their yabusame this Autumn and Tokigawa will have their yabusame in January 2023.
+Moroyama did not open their yabusame to the public between 2020 and 2022.
+But Kawagoe did and had their yabusame in Autumn 2022 and Tokigawa had their once-every-three-years yabusame in January 2023.

 Moroyama is the only place in Japan where children perform the yabusame, as a cultural rite of passage.
 For the spring yabusame it is one boy of five years old, as in the featured photo at the top of the post.
-For the autumn event, which is the main event, three teenage boys ride the horses.
+The spring event is not well known at all.
+But the autumn event is famous throughout Japan.
+For the autumn event, three teenage boys ride the horses.
 The event culminates with the teenage boys shooting a target with a bow and arrow.
 They shoot for victory, as they did more than 950 years ago.
 However, back then it was for victory in battle.
 Because for years, before warriors went to war they would pray at the shrine for victory.
 Upon success in their battle, they would return to the shrine to give thanks.
 Since then, this event has been running bi-annually.
 Consequently, it was designated as a Prefectural Intangible Cultural Heritage in 2005.

 Izumo Iwai Shrine